 Either way, it just wasn’t for me.

 Ballet flats though?
 Totally for me.

-My love for ballet flats (and distaste for recreational sports and dreams of sugar plum tutus) has continued into my adulthood.
+My love for ballet flats (and distaste for recreational sports) has continued into my adulthood.

 So much so that we’re here at, what, newinspired’s sixth ballet flat review?